digital-asset/daml/docs/source/app-dev/bindings-java/codegen.rst

 If the parameterized type is contained in a type where the *actual* type is specified (as in the ``BookAttributes`` type above), then the conversion methods of the enclosing type provides the required conversion function parameters automatically.

-Convert List and Optional values
+Convert Container values
-""""""""""""""""""""""""""""""""
+""""""""""""""""""""""""

-The conversion of the Java ``List`` and ``Optional`` types requires multiple steps to first convert the list elements or the value inside the optional creating the `DamlList`_ or `DamlOptional`_ value.
+The conversion of the Java types Container types such as ``Optional``, ``List`` or ``Map`` requires multiple steps to first convert the container elements creating the Daml conatiner value.

 .. code-block:: java